mirekdlugosz/website/content/2018/practicing-the-rule-of-three-polish-saf-t.md

 * Specification explicitly said that numeric values must be expressed in format with two significant digits.
 Maybe someone brought this to attention of specification-makers, maybe not.
 * Development process made it very hard to fix bugs in specification, while requiring software to conform to said specification (even when it was buggy).
 * Information about the issue never left testing team.
 Maybe their priorities at the time didn't justify spending time on reporting it.
-Maybe their process made each reported problem such a hassle, that testers equivocated.
+Maybe their process made each reported problem such a hassle, that testers hesitated.
 Maybe someone found it just before lunch break and then forgot.
 * None of decision-makers looked into reported issue.
 It still lingered in NEW queue at the time of release.
 * Issue was reported and then closed as too minor to be worth any further work.
 * After investigation by development team, it turned out that fix would require refactoring of significant part of application.
 Someone decided that benefits of fix do not outweigh potential costs.